alvr-org/ALVR/wiki/Flatpak.md

 ## Install

-Download `com.valvesoftware.Steam.Utility.alvr.flatpak` file from the latest release and install like so:
+Download `com.valvesoftware.Steam.Utility.alvr.flatpak` file from one of the latest [nightly](https://github.com/alvr-org/ALVR-nightly/releases) that has flatpak bundle () and install like so:

 ```
-flatpak install --bundle com.valvesoftware.Steam.Utility.alvr.flatpak
+flatpak --user install --bundle com.valvesoftware.Steam.Utility.alvr.flatpak
 ```

+Use apk for headset from the same nightly.

 ## Build and Install